 What is a fire fighting system

 In this article we will limit ourselves to water-filled fire suppression systems.
-There are systems that use gas such as halon or other agents to suppress the fire.
-Merus is a watertreatment company and we address corrosion in water-based systems.
+There are also systems that use gas such as halon or other agents to suppress the fire.
+But Merus is a watertreatment company and we address corrosion in water-based systems.

 A fire fighting system covers usually an entire area.
 Be it a factory, a shopping mall or even an entire city.
 Depending on the size of the fire suppression system, there are one or more fire extinguishing centers, each with a separate supply line leading into the system.
 Often, these centers also have one or more large watertank installed as a buffer.
 This is to ensure that there is right from the start enough water to fight the fire.
 Powerful high-pressure pumps are located next to the tanks, so that if necessary, sufficient extinguishing water can be supplied.
 From these central points, pipes distribute water in spur lines to the fire fighting equipment in the affected areas.
 In an office or residential building, the pipes lead to the fire sprinkler system.
 In factories to the fire sprinklers, on ships or offshore platforms to the extinguishing guns.
 Or simply to the hydrants on the street, as seen in the photo above.
 Firefighters can connect their hoses to such hydrants to have enough water in case of fire.

 The risk of fire is higher in refineries, chemical plants or offshore platforms.
 The same applies to efforts to ensure a perfectly functioning fire extinguishing system.

 Corrosion in Fire Fighting system

 In the so-called wet systems, to which most large fire extinguishing systems belong, the water in the pipes is always under pressure.
 The reason for this is that sufficient water is immediately available in the event of a fire.
 However, because the water is not moving most of the time, this system is prone to corrosion.